 If you suffer from drug addiction of any variety then a solution to your illness probably seems like a million miles away.
 However, with the correct drug rehab programme, your recovery goal is certainly achievable.

-Due to a wide range of impacts drug abuse can have on an individual, their family, and society at large, the National Treatment Agency estimated the total cost of drug misuse in 2014 to be about 15.4 billion pounds.
+Due to a wide range of impacts drug abuse can have on an individual, their family, and society at large, the National Treatment Agency estimated the total cost of drug misuse in 2014 to the NHS stood at £500m.
 But there is hope, both for those fighting substance abuse and for society.
 Treatment is available to help overcome drug abuse.

 The first step to change must come from within.
 No amount of therapy will work if you are not 110% committed to getting better.
 For this reason, we ask for your complete commitment to recovery before we accept your application for residential rehabilitation.